 Professionally written, performed, produced, and mixed songs.
+Experience writing for artists and companies such as Premiumbeat and Shutterstock, industry leaders in royalty free music.
 10 years experience performing, writing, and recording with quick response rate and songs that have heart and soul- it'll never sound fake or cookie cutter!

 Flexible, enthusiastic vocalist/songwriter with a quick turnaround and love for sugary sweet melodies.
 I’ll meet you at any point of the songwriting process and help you achieve your vision.